 Will you only be using this nail kit for yourself?
 Are other people in your household using this?
 Keep that in mind when looking at the amount of the basics, such as powder, liquid, and tips that are included in the tip.
 Or is it going to be for a professional shop or nail service?

-If you are doing nails professionally, you are no longer just practicing or perfecting your craft.
+If you are doing nails professionally, you are no longer just practising or perfecting your craft.
 This will also change the types of products you are using, as you will want to make sure your clients have the high-quality nails so they continue to come back.

 Quality of Products Included in the Kit

-One of the most important things when choosing the acrylic nail kit that will work best for you, is making sure it is a filled with quality products.
+One of the most important things when choosing the acrylic nail kit that will work best for you is making sure it is filled with quality products.
 Make sure that the reviews are good.

 A question to answer when searching reviews is: the acrylic is applied correctly, does the kit meet last the standard two weeks?

 Another quality to look for is to ensure that it is not made with MMA.
-Methyl methacrylate, or MMA, is often for medical purposes by dentists and orthopedic surgeons.
+Methyl methacrylate, or MMA, is often for medical purposes by dentists and orthopaedic surgeons.
 It can be found in bone cement and joint replacements but can also be found in plexiglass.
-Many years ago you could find this used in nail salons throughout the country, until the FDA banned the use of MMA in nail products in 1974.
+Many years ago you could find this used in nail salons throughout the country until the FDA banned the use of MMA in nail products in 1974.
 When hardened MMA is not dangerous; but when it is inhaled or comes in contact with the skin in liquid form it can cause adverse side effects.
-Some side effects include, lightheadedness, tightness in the chest, tingling, and burning.
+Some side effects include lightheadedness, tightness in the chest, tingling, and burning.
 MMA should never be used in any product that comes in direct contact with your nails.